What to do in Puerto Escondido

 If you don't know it, expect super surf breaks, beautiful beaches, fish tacos, yoga, and some of the most mesmerising sunsets you can imagine.

-Whether you're a first-time visiter, a solo traveler, or a long-time lover looking for something new to do, in this blog we're going to talk about what to do in Puerto Escondido.
+Whether you're a first-time visiter, a solo traveler, or a long-time lover looking for something new to do, in this blog post we're going to talk about what to do in Puerto Escondido.

 But before we get into that, a little bit about the place itself...